sudorandom/fauxrpc.com/content/docs/inputs.md

 ```

 This will start a fake version of the BSR API by downloading descriptors for [bufbuild/registry](https://buf.build/bufbuild/registry) from the BSR and using them with FauxRPC.
 Very meta.

+## Buf Modules
+If you give FauxRPC a path to a [Buf Module](https://buf.build/docs/cli/modules-workspaces/), it will automatically generate descriptors and use those, seamlessly.
+Note that you must also have [the buf CLI](https://buf.build/product/cli) installed and available in the path.

 ## Multiple Sources
 You can define this `--schema` option as many times as you want.
 That means you can add services from multiple descriptors and even mix and match from descriptors and from server reflection: